stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 ```

 Syntactically, an `INLINEABLE` pragma can be put anywhere its type signature
-can be put, just like almost all other pragmas that works on per-function
+can be put, just like almost all other pragmas that works on a per-function
 basis.

 The main effect of the pragma is that GHC will keep in mind that this
 function may be inlined, even if it would not consider it inlineable
 otherwise.
 We don't get any guarantees about whether the function will be
 inlined or not in any particular case, but now unfolding of the function is
-dumped in interface file, which means that it's possible to inline it in
+dumped to an interface file, which means that it's possible to inline it in
 another module, should it be necessary or convenient.

 With a function marked `INLINEABLE`, we can use the special built-in